Blog General

 1. Better Personalization

-Creating customer groups based on demographic factors enables you to use more relevant and personalized messaging that resonates better with the targeted group.
+Creating customer segments based on demographic factors enables you to use more relevant and personalized messaging that resonates better with the targeted group.
 For example, a streaming app could do an email campaign for a new anime movie for couples with kids, or a food delivery app could send a push notification to people with jobs to order something delicious to get rid of Monday blues.

 2. Improved Product-Market Fit